 Occasional fasting has been proven to have the same benefits as calorie restriction.
 Most studies on Intermittent Fasting to date have been focused on its health benefits.

-Studies show that IF improves blood lipids, cardiovascular markers, improves insulin resistance & increases insulin sensitivity, reduces blood pressure and inflammation markers (Study 1, Study 2, Study 3).
+Studies show that IF improves blood lipids and cardiovascular markers, increases insulin sensitivity and reduces blood pressure and inflammation markers. ( 5, 6, 7)

-This review of studies shows that metabolic factors are strongly linked to various types of cancer.
-The strongest risk factors identified in men were high levels of blood pressure and triglycerides, and in women with high plasma glucose.
+A review of studies has shown that metabolic factors are strongly linked to various types of cancer.
+10) The strongest risk factors identified in men were high levels of blood pressure and triglycerides, and in women' high plasma glucose.
 Since IF improves metabolic syndrome markers, it also reduces the risk of cancer.
-Additionally, this study shows that fasting helps reduce the negative side effects of chemotherapy in cancer patients.
+Additionally, another study shows that fasting helps reduce the negative side effects of chemotherapy in cancer patients. ( 11)

 Intermittent fasting is not about starving.
 When you follow IF, you effectively eat the same amount of food as you would on your non-fasting day, just in a shorter eating window.
 This by itself usually doesn't help weight loss.
 The main reason people lose weight on IF seems to be the fact that they naturally eat less.
 Imagine, if you are already keto-adapted and have just one or two large meals, you will unlikely eat the same amount of food as if you were to have 3 regular meals.

-Also, studies show that Intermittent Fasting increases fat oxidation.
-As mentioned above, it increases the production of growth hormone and decreases insulin levels: all these are factors that help us to lose body fat.
+Also, some studies show that intermittent fasting increases fat oxidation. ( 16) As mentioned above, it increases the production of growth hormone and decreases insulin levels: all these are factors that help us to lose body fat.
 Compared to calorie restriction, most studies on IF show that people find IF to be less restrictive, easier to follow and they better adhere to it.